 USA’s electric grid is made up of an astounding 450,000 miles of high voltage transmission lines.
 These power grids supply over electricity to over 140 million customers over residences, industries, and businesses.
+Power outages and blackouts can occur anytime.
 People use electricity every day and take it for granted that electricity will be readily available all the time.
 This isn’t the case all the time – for various reasons.
-Power outages and blackouts can occur anytime.
-Typically, these are easily manageable and can be resolved within a matter of minutes or in an hour.
+Typically, power outages and blackouts are easily manageable and can be resolved within a matter of minutes or in an hour.

 However, there have been instances where this wasn’t possible.
-In some situations, people had to stay without power for many days.
+In some situations, people had a power outage for many days.
 Businesses and industries were greatly affected along with transportation and communication.

 Here are the biggest power outages in US history:

 This major blackout was caused by a lightning strike on the substation by the Hudson River.
 That lightning tripped two circuit breakers that were used to divert the power and protect the circuit.
 A combination of loose locking nuts and slow upgrade cycle stopped the breakers from closing and allowing the power to flow again.

 A second and third lightning strike followed and it caused even more problems.
 After over an hour, New York’s largest power generator went down.

 On November 9th, 1965, there was a major disruption in Northeast’s power supply and it left only 30 million people without any power.
 This blackout lasted for over 13 hours and affected a lot of areas in the Northeastern United States.